nora-codes/CS50-PSET10/README.md

 **Results Page**:

 Applies the user's first encryption method to an example website and password and presents a password strength analysis.
-The user can also add further encrytion methods to their universal encryption key, or remove them.
+The user can then add further encrytion methods to their universal encryption key, or remove them.
 They can also test the encryption out on other websites and view their encryption key for memorisation.